 The UAA Catalog is the official source of all degree and certificate programs at the university.
 Catalog entries for each program include details such as learning outcomes, application timeline and requirements, course sequencing, and program requirements.

-If you are interested in why people commit crime, why some behaviors are criminalized and others are not, how society responds to crime, how to reduce crime, or how to help victims, you will love the Bachelor of Arts Justice program.
+If you are interested in why people commit crime, why some behaviors are criminalized and others are not, how society responds to crime, how to reduce crime, or how to help victims, you will love the Bachelor of Arts in Justice program.
 We offer online and face-to-face courses on a wide variety of topics, such as juvenile justice, policing, courts, jails and prisons, offender re-entry, criminological theory, victimization, criminal investigation, forensic science, crime prevention, ethics in the criminal justice system, criminal law, and criminal justice research.

 Our faculty are engaged in research and community service on issues that directly affect Alaskans, such as intimate partner violence, sexual assault, homelessness, correctional populations, policing and behavioral health, and police use of deadly force.
 These experiences are brought into the classroom so that students are connected to what is really happening with criminal justice in Alaska.